pediapress/Collection/README.txt

 The *Collection* extension for MediaWiki_ allows users to collect articles and generate PDFs for article collections and single articles.

+The extension has been developed for and tested with MediaWiki_ version 1.11 and later.

 The extension is being developed under the GNU General Public License by `PediaPress GmbH`_ in close collaboration with `Wikimedia Foundation`_ and the `Commonwealth of Learning`_.